Dr. Patrick Reynolds, M.D. Ph. D.

 Dr. Reynolds is the Cancer Center Director for the School of Medicine, Texas Tech University Health Sciences Center (TTUHSC), and is Director of the South Plains Oncology Consortium (SPOC).
 He is a Professor of Pediatrics, Cell Biology & Biochemistry, and Medicine at the TTUHSC School of Medicine.

 Dr. Reynolds is a member of the neuroblastoma steering committee for the Children's Oncology Group.
-He is a special government employee with the FDA and a founding member of the Pediatric Subcommittee of the Oncologic Drugs Advisory Committee for the FDA.
-He has served on multiple grant review study sections for the National Cancer Institute and is a member of the Best Pharmaceuticals for Children Act prioritization panel for the National Institute for Child Health and Development.
+He has served on multiple grant review study sections and steering committees for the National Cancer Institute.
 He is a member of the Advisory Committee for Childhood Cancer and the Clinical Trials Advisory Committee for the Cancer Prevention & Research Institute of Texas (CPRIT).

-Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active grant support from the National Cancer Institute (NCI), the Department of Defense, and the Cancer Prevention & Research Institute of Texas.
-His laboratory serves as the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation.
-Dr. Reynolds is an author or co-author of more than 200 scientific papers that have garnered > 20,000 citations.
+Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active grant support from the National Cancer Institute (NCI), the Department of Defense, and the Cancer Prevention & Research Institute of Texas, and Alex's Lemonade Stand Foundation.
+His laboratory serves as the Childhood Cancer Repository for the Children's Oncology Group, powered by Alex's Lemonade Stand Foundation.
+Dr. Reynolds is an author or co-author of more than 250 peer-reviewed scientific papers that have garnered > 30,000 citations.